strayder90/table-tune/README.md

 # table-tune

 # Pre-install steps
 Make sure you have linux system like Ubuntu or any other.

 If not you can use WSL for windows and install sub-system like Ubuntu.

+WSL

+Install:

+Open PowerShell as Administrator and run the following commands:

+1. wsl --install -> This will install both WSL 2 and Ubuntu
+2. wsl --set-default-version 2 -> update to version 2
+3. wsl --list --verbose -> After installation, verify that WSL 2 is installed by running

+You should see something like:

+NAME * Ubuntu
+STATE *Running
+VERSION *2

+# GITHUB
 Make sure your git is installed and github profile is setup and ready to be used.

 # Docker